 Art Gallery of Greater Victoria

-Michelle Jacques is currently the Chief Curator at the Art Gallery of Greater Victoria (AGGV), where she is responsible for guiding a curatorial and education program that links contemporary practices, ideas and issues to the Gallery’s historical collections and legacies.
-Since joining the AGGV, she has curated exhibitions with contemporary artists Carol Sawyer, Rodney Sayers and Emily Luce, Gwen MacGregor, and Hiraki Sawa; co-curated major retrospectives of the work of the Canadian artists Anna Banana and Jock Macdonald; and developed a series of installations that use the Gallery’s collection to evoke cross-cultural conversations.
+Michelle Jacques is currently the Head of Exhibitions & Collection/Chief Curator at Remai Modern situated on Treaty 6 Territory and the Homeland of Métis.
+She was formerly the Chief Curator at the Art Gallery of Greater Victoria (AGGV), where she was responsible for guiding a curatorial and education program that links contemporary practices, ideas and issues to the Gallery’s historical collections and legacies.
+At the AGGV, she has curated exhibitions with contemporary artists Carol Sawyer, Rodney Sayers and Emily Luce, Gwen MacGregor, and Hiraki Sawa; co-curated major retrospectives of the work of the Canadian artists Anna Banana and Jock Macdonald; and developed a series of installations that use the Gallery’s collection to evoke cross-cultural conversations.
 She has previously held various roles in the Contemporary and Canadian departments of the Art Gallery of Ontario, Toronto; was the Director of Programming at the Centre for Art Tapes in Halifax; and has taught courses in writing, art history and curatorial studies at NSCAD University, University of Toronto Mississauga, and OCAD University.

 Cecily Nicholson has worked on Musqueam, Squamish, and Tsleil-Waututh land in the downtown eastside neighbourhood of Vancouver for two decades, most recently as administrator of the artist-run centre, Gallery Gachet.
 She is a part of the Joint Effort prison abolitionist group and coordinates education and public programs at the Surrey Art Gallery.
 Cecily is the author of Triage (Talonbooks, 2011), From the Poplars (Talonbooks, 2014), winner of the 2015 Dorothy Livesay Prize for Poetry, and Wayside Sang (Talonbooks, 2018), for which she was awarded the Governor General’s award for poetry.
 She presently lives in Burnaby.
 In 2017 she was SFU’s Ellen and Warren Tallman Writer in Residence.